aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/6-observability/1-policy-agent-cli/index.en.md

 ---
-title : "Using eBPF SDK"
-weight : 21
+title : "Network Policy Agent CLI" weight : 21
 ---
 The latest version of the Amazon VPC CNI ships an SDK that provides an interface to interact with eBPF programs on the node.
 The SDK is installed when the aws-node is deployed onto the nodes.
 You can find the SDK binary installed under `/opt/cni/bin` directory on the node.
 Consider using this SDK when you would like to identify connectivity issue.
 Make sure eBPF programs are being created for the pods on the node.